Indo-Pakistani war of 1965: Covert operations

-The Pakistan Army launched a number of covert operations to infiltrate and sabotage Indian airbases.
+The Pakistan Army launched numerous covert operations to infiltrate and sabotage Indian airbases.
 On 7 September 1965, the Special Services Group (SSG) commandos were parachuted into enemy territory.
 According to Commander-in-Chief of the Pakistan Army General Muhammad Musa, about 135 commandos were airdropped at three Indian airfields (Halwara, Pathankot and Adampur).
-The daring attempt proved to be an "unmitigated disaster".
-Only 22 commandos returned to Pakistan as planned, 93 were taken prisoner (including one of the Commanders of the operations, Major Khalid Butt), and 20 were killed in encounters with the army, police or civilians.
+The daring attempt turned out to be an "unmitigated disaster".
+Only 22 commandos returned to Pakistan as planned, 93 were taken prisoner (including one of the Commanders of the operations, Major Khalid Butt), and 20 were killed in encounters with the army, police, or civilians.
 The reason for the failure of the commando mission is attributed to the failure to provide maps, proper briefings and adequate planning or preparation.

 Despite failing to sabotage the airfields, Pakistan sources claim that the commando mission affected some planned Indian operations.
 As the Indian 14th Infantry Division was diverted to hunt for paratroopers, the Pakistan Air Force found the road filled with transport, and destroyed many vehicles.

 India responded to the covert activity by announcing rewards for captured Pakistani spies or paratroopers.
-Meanwhile, in Pakistan, rumors spread that India had retaliated with its own covert operations, sending commandos deep into Pakistan territory, but these rumors were later determined to be unfounded.
+Meanwhile, in Pakistan, rumours spread that India had retaliated with its own covert operations, sending commandos deep into Pakistan territory, but these rumours were later determined to be unfounded.

 Assessment of losses

 India and Pakistan make widely divergent claims about the damage they inflicted on each other and the amount of damage suffered by them.
-The following summarizes each nation's claims.
+The following summarises each nation's claims.